Introduction & Overview

 MCQ: Multiple Choice Question

-FFS: Full Flight Simulator (the multi million dollar full motion stuff we use at the airlines, which is still cheaper than breaking real airplanes)
+FFS: Full Flight Simulator (the multi million dollar full motion sims in use at airlines)

 FNPT II: Flight Navigation Procedure Trainer II (the less expensive stationary stuff used for learning to fly an airplane without reference to external visual cues.
 Like your 1998 home flightsim, but with some hardware, the outside view set to zero visibility and EASA certified)